spiess-demos/eslint-config-demos/README.md

 - Support for JavaScript, TypeScript, and Vue.js
 - Accessibility linting with `eslint-plugin-vuejs-accessibility`
 - Stylistic rules via `@stylistic/eslint-plugin-js` and `@stylistic/eslint-plugin-ts`
+- A custom rule that enforces "data-cy" attribute on interactive elements

 If you are interested in the reasoning why this package uses Stylistic to enforce code style consistency, [read this article by the maintainers of Stylistic](https://eslint.style/guide/why).